gventino/bloom-filter-go/README.md

 * **Lower Latency**: No handshakes, packets, or network routes.
 Communication is direct.
 * **Higher Throughput**: Data transfer is faster as it avoids the complexity of the network stack.
-* **More Security**: Socket file access can be restricted using standard Unix file permissions (chmod), ensuring only authorized processes can connect to the cache.
+* **More Security**: Socket file access can be restricted using standard Unix file permissions (chmod), ensuring only authorized processes can connect to the bloom filter.

-cache-go is ideal for microservice architectures or monolithic applications running on the same host that need a shared cache with ultra-high speed.
+bloom-filter-go is ideal for microservice architectures or monolithic applications running on the same host that need a shared bloom-filter with ultra-high speed.

 ## Roadmap (TODO)

 - [ ] **Stress Testing**: Perform benchmarks and load tests to validate performance and stability.
 - [ ] **Test Coverage**: Write unit and integration tests to ensure code reliability.
-- [ ] **Database Integration**: Test cache-go as a cache layer for a real database.
+- [ ] **Database Integration**: Test bloom-filter-go for exists validation for a real database.
 - [ ] **Bloom Filters Implementation**:
   - [ ] Build Bloom Filter variations optimized for different data types.
-  - [ ] Create a generic and flexible interface for using Bloom Filters in the cache.
+  - [ ] Create a generic and flexible interface for using Bloom Filters.
 - [ ]  **Complete Documentation**: Detail the API and project architecture.

 ## Contributions